 At the time of this posting, Amazon has over 50% marketshare for all of ecommerce.
 As a result, Amazon is by far the largest online retailer in the United States.

-When it comes to launching an online store, most people are concerned with how to get traffic to your store and Amazon largely solves the traffic problem for you.
+When it comes to launching your own online store, most people are concerned with how to generate traffic and Amazon largely solves the traffic problem for you.

 Every day, Amazon has billions of shoppers looking to buy the products you have to sell.
-By piggybacking your products on existing listings and winning the buy box, you can leverage Amazon’s massive traffic to make sales immediately!
+By piggybacking your products on existing listings and winning the buy box, you can leverage the Amazon sales channel to make sales immediately!

 Amazon Dropshipping Is Easy To Setup

-Most people are afraid of the technical aspects of starting their own ecommerce business.
+Most people are afraid of the technical aspects of starting their own ecommerce store.
 But with Amazon, you don’t need to be tech savvy at all.

 You don’t need a website.
 You don’t need a hosting company nor do you need to know anything about conversion optimization.

-With Amazon, all you need to do is create an Amazon listing and list your products online.
+All you need is an Amazon seller account and you can start selling your products online.

-In most cases, you won’t even need to create a new listing because one already exists.
-As a result, you may not even need to take product photos!
+In most cases, you don’t need to create a new listing because one already exists.
+As a result, you may not even need to take product photos or purchase upc codes!

 Amazon Dropshipping Is Not Risky